 Bedford is a small community in rural Virginia.
 It’s surrounded by mountains.
 It’s a nice town, idyllic even, as small towns in Virginia go.
 A lot of people probably pass right by it, seeking the larger destinations of Roanoke and Lynchburg.
 But they shouldn’t, because they’re missing one of the best monuments to courage and sacrifice that this country has to offer, and it’s right here in Virginia.
-So, I’ll take a moment, before I explain why in detail, to say that every Virginian (or, you know, every American) with any appreciation for history, courage, sacrifice, or freedom should visit the National D-Day Memorial.
+So, I’ll take a moment, before I explain why in detail, to say that every Virginian (or, you know, every American) should visit the National D-Day Memorial.

-The first question people usually ask me when I make this suggestion (read: declaration) is why a memorial for such a tremendous undertaking would be located in a small town like Bedford.
-Here’s why – Bedford lost more of its boys, per capita, than any other community in America on D-Day, and the survivors took pride in making sure this monument stands in their honor, and in honor of all the men who died that day.
+When I talk about the D-Day Memorial, the first question people usually ask is why a memorial for such a tremendous, painful, do-or-die undertaking would be located in a small town like Bedford.
+Here’s why – Bedford lost more of its boys, per capita, than any other community in America on D-Day, and the survivors took pride in making sure this monument stands in honor of their fallen brothers, and in honor of all the men who died that day.
 Nineteen men from Bedford – nineteen – lost within the first day of the invasion, and four more in the next several days of the campaign.

 You can read about them here: Why Bedford?.
 Or, if you’d like a little more detail, you can purchase the book The Bedford Boys by Alex Kershaw.
 I would encourage you to do so.